 The construction industry wants the best of the best.
 With the skills you possess from your training in the military, you are the perfect candidate for a successful career in the construction industry.

 Take a minute to consider your options.
 The employers listed to the right are committed to hiring veterans.
-These employers will be posting open positions to the Hard Hat Heroes database, where you will have the ability to apply for those careers in the industry.
+By clicking the employers name, you will discover the number of career opportunities each company holds.
+They are committed to YOU so start your journey and join the industry today!